-The officer seizing controlled substances shall retain such property in his/her possession until it is properly weighed, packaged, tagged and placed in the designated drug locker.
+The officer seizing controlled substances shall retain such property in his/her possession until it is properly weighed, packaged, tagged and placed in the designated drug locker, accompanied by two copies of the property record.
 Prior to packaging and if the quantity allows, a presumptive test should be made on all suspected controlled substances.
 If conducted, the results of this test shall be included in the officer's report.